diegomarquez/side-scrolling-shooting-game/README.md

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method because they are set on initialization
+	- Game builder should create all editor objects on demand.
+Avoid having that 1 object created in every pool.

 Web Site
   Update Basic instruction on how to get a project running